xtyrrell/draw-together/README.md

 Or run a server and draw with the world...

 ## Production
-This project includes a CircleCI config that deploys to a cloud VM when you push to the master branch.
-You'll probably want to modify this file `.circleci/config.yml` for your needs.
+You could deploy this to Heroku.
+You could also deploy this to your own server.
+If you do, you might want to set that deployment pipeline up with GitHub Actions.
+This project includes a CircleCI config that deploys to a cloud VM when you push to the master branch; that's another option.
+You'll probably want to modify this file `.circleci/config.yml` for your needs if you go that route.

-It also includes a robust, production-ready Nginx reverse-proxy setup with PM2 as the process manager, so you'll need to make sure a recent version of Nginx is installed on the VM you're planning on deploying to.
+The CircleCI config also includes a robust, production-ready Nginx reverse-proxy setup with PM2 as the process manager, so you'll need to make sure a recent version of Nginx is installed on the VM you're planning on deploying to.
 You'll also want to edit the Nginx config `draw-together.nginx.conf`, such as to set your server's hostname.
 Open an issue for guidance if necessary.

 # A Sorely Missing Feature
 There is one blatant omission: persistent sketch storage.